Word to PDF

 What Word file formats are supported?

-The tool accepts both .docx (the modern Word format introduced in 2007) and .doc (the legacy binary format).
-Both are processed by LibreOffice and converted to standard PDF output.
+The tool accepts both .docx (the modern Office Open XML format introduced with Word 2007) and .doc (the legacy binary format from Word 97–2003).
+Both are processed correctly by LibreOffice.

 Can I convert multiple Word files to PDF at once?

-Does the converted PDF preserve hyperlinks?
+Does the converted PDF preserve hyperlinks from my Word document?

 Can I convert a Word document with tracked changes to PDF?